CYBERSECURITY A-Z

 What is a Cyber Resilience Framework?

 A cyber resilience framework is a structured approach or set of guidelines that organizations can use to enhance their ability to withstand and recover from cyber threats.
-These frameworks typically include best practices, standards, and processes for assessing, building, and maintaining cyber resilience.
+These frameworks typically include best practices, standards and processes for assessing, building and maintaining resilience.

 Cyber resilience frameworks often incorporate elements of cybersecurity, risk management, business continuity, and incident response.
 They provide organizations with a comprehensive framework for addressing cyber threats, including prevention, detection, response, and recovery.

-Some common cyber resilience frameworks include the NIST Cybersecurity Framework, ISA 99/IEC 62443, and the Cyber Resilience Review (CRR) from the Department of Homeland Security.
+Some common frameworks include the NIST Cybersecurity Framework 2.0 (CSF 2.0), ISA 99/IEC 62443, and the Cyber Resilience Review (CRR) from the Department of Homeland Security.
 These frameworks provide organizations with a structured approach to improving their cyber resilience and reducing their overall cyber risk.

 Cyber resilience works by implementing a comprehensive framework that incorporates multiple layers to fortify an organization’s defenses, drawing on best practices from MITRE and NIST.
 Here’s how it typically operates: